HanetakaChou/hanetakachou.github.io/src/Image-Synthesis/Scanline/Lighting/Order-Independent-Transparency.md

         kbuffer_local.CA[2] = kbuffer_in.C2A2;
         kbuffer_local.CA[3] = kbuffer_in.C3A3;

-        //Modify K-Buffer
+        // Modify K-Buffer
-        ...(The concrete code depends on the requirements of the application) //This part of code is within the protection of the critical section
+        // This part of code is within the protection of the critical section ...
+(The concrete code depends on the requirements of the application)

-        //Write K-Buffer
+        // Write K-Buffer
-        KBuffer_ColorAttachment kbuffer_out;
+        // We leave the critical section automatically after we write the ColorAttachment KBuffer_ColorAttachment kbuffer_out;
         kbuffer_out.C0A0 = kbuffer_local.CA[0];
         kbuffer_out.C1A1 = kbuffer_local.CA[1];
         kbuffer_out.C2A2 = kbuffer_local.CA[2];
         kbuffer_out.C3A3 = kbuffer_local.CA[3];
         kbuffer_out.Z0123 = half4(kbuffer_local.Z[0], kbuffer_local.Z[1], kbuffer_local.Z[2], kbuffer_local.Z[3]);

-        //We leave the critical section automatically after we write the ColorAttachment return kbuffer_out;
+        return kbuffer_out;
     }
 ```

 ### 3-3-4\.
-MLAB(Mult Layer Alpha Blending)
+MLAB (Mult Layer Alpha Blending)
 Salvi proposed three algorithms which are all based on the K-Buffer in 2010, 2011 and 2014(19\.\[Salvi 2010\], 20\.\[Salvi 2011\], 21\.\[Salvi 2014\]) and we intend to explain the lastest one which is called the MLAB proposed in 2014.

 #### 3-3-4-1\.
 K-Buffer
 In MLAB, the format of the fragments in K-Buffer is \[ $\displaystyle A_i C_i$ | $\displaystyle 1 - A_i$ | $\displaystyle Z_i$ \].
 The algorithm is generally as the following:
-1\.Initializes the fragments in the K-Buffer to the "empty fragment" which is "$\displaystyle C_i$=0 $\displaystyle A_i$=0 $Z_i$=farthest". //In reality, since the $\displaystyle Z_i$ is in the range from 0 to 1, we only need to ensure that the value of $\displaystyle Z_i$ is farther than all possible values.
+1\.
+Initializes the fragments in the K-Buffer to the "empty fragment" which is "$\displaystyle C_i$=0 $\displaystyle A_i$=0 $Z_i$=farthest". // In reality, since the $\displaystyle Z_i$ is in the range from 0 to 1, we only need to ensure that the value of $\displaystyle Z_i$ is farther than all possible values.
-2\.When we generate the K-Buffer, the modify operation performed on the K-Buffer is to sort the fragments from near to far based on the $\displaystyle Z_i$ and insert the current fragment (which the fragment shader is executing) into the proper position based on the $\displaystyle Z_i$.
+2\.
+When we generate the K-Buffer, the modify operation performed on the K-Buffer is to sort the fragments from near to far based on the $\displaystyle Z_i$ and insert the current fragment (which the fragment shader is executing) into the proper position based on the $\displaystyle Z_i$.
 Evidently we have K+1 fragments at present.
 Then the modify operation will merge the two farthest fragments into one fragment based on the rule of Under operation such that \[ $\displaystyle A_i C_i$ | $\displaystyle 1 - A_i$ | $\displaystyle Z_i$ \] + [ $\displaystyle A_{i+1} C_{i+1}$ | $\displaystyle 1 - A_{i+1}$ | $\displaystyle Z_{i+1}$ \] = \[ $\displaystyle A_i C_i + ( 1 - A_i ) A_{i+1} C_{i+1}$ | $\displaystyle ( 1 - A_i ) ( 1 - A_{i+1} )$ | $\displaystyle Z_i$ \] and thus we have K fragments again.
 Evidently, if we insert another fragment nearer than the fragment merged by two fragments, there exists error.
 By Salvi, the error intruduced by the two farthest fragments is the lowest since the visibility function $\displaystyle \operatorname{V} ( Z_i )$ is monotonically decreasing and the farthest fragments generally introduce the lowest error.
-3\.Based on the generated K-Buffer, we calculate the total contribution of the transparent geometries to the final color $\displaystyle C_{Final}$ by the K fragments.
+3\.
+Based on the generated K-Buffer, we calculate the total contribution of the transparent geometries to the final color $\displaystyle C_{Final}$ by the K fragments.

 #### 3-3-4-2\.
 Render Pass
-> 1\.OpaquePass
+> 1\.
+OpaquePass
 draw the opaque geometries and have the BackgroundColor and the BackgroundDepth.

-> 2\.KBufferPass //GeometryPass
+>
+> 2\.
+KBufferPass // GeometryPass
 reuse the BackgroundDepth by the OpaquePass
 use clear load_op to initilize the fragments in the K-Buffer to the "empty fragment" \[ 0 0 farthest\]
 with depth test without depth write, sort the transparent geometries by \[material\] and draw them to generate the K-Buffer
 Note that since the depth write is turned off, the order of the geometries doesn't impact on the performance and thus we sort the geometries only by the material.

-> 3\.CompositePass //FullScreenTrianglePass
+>
+> 3\.
+CompositePass // FullScreenTrianglePass
 Based on the generated K-Buffer, use the Under operation to calculate the total contribution of the transparent geometries to the final color $\displaystyle C_{Final}$: TransparentColor and AlphaTotal
+>
 > Then, add the TransparentColor to the final color $\displaystyle C_{Final}$ by the Over Operation:
 $\displaystyle C_{Final}$ = TransparentColor + CorrectAlphaTotal × BackgroundColor)
 Note that the BackgroundColor has been added to the color buffer.
 We can output the TransparentColor and CorrectAlphaTotal in the fragment shader and use the Alpha blend hardware feature to implement the Over Operation.